treehouses/treehouses.github.io/pages/vi/faq.md

 + There is no official deadline, so work on your own time.
 However, please note that most people who continued into the internship program completed the steps within 7-8 days.

-#### Q10: What do I do if '&lt;YourUserName&gt;.github.io' is already in use?

-+ Create an organization and use it to fork the repository:
-    - Click on the '+' icon next to your account icon (top right corner in github) and select 'New organization'.
-    - Name the organization '&lt;YourUserName&gt;-OLE', select 'My personal account', choose the 'Team For Open Source' option, and enter your email address to create the account.
-    - Now it will prompt you for which profile to use when you fork the [treehouses repository](https://github.com/treehouses/treehouses.github.io).

 ### Technical Questions